Pseudonymization and anonymization

 Why is it often better to talk about C3PO instead of Max Meier in the sales statistics?

-What do the Hollywood blockbuster "The Imitation Game" and data protection have in common?
-Both are about protecting data or personal data from unauthorized access by third parties.
-They prove that data protection can also offer Hollywood-worthy excitement.
+What do the Hollywood blockbuster "The Imitation Game - A Top Secret Life" and Data protection in common?
+Both are about data or personal data from unauthorized access by third parties.
+They prove that data protection can also offer Hollywood-style excitement.
 In the following lines, we would like to show you how you can possibly save yourself a lot of "drama" with the supervisory authorities.

 First, we would like to briefly explain the differences between anonymized and pseudonymized data.
 We will then explain why you should consider this topic.